1. What we provide

 18.8.2 We’ve changed the terms of this agreement, or the price of or an additional service that is part of a package, in a way that is not exclusively to your benefit (although you must still pay a fee for leaving if the change was for a reason set out in paragraph 18.1.5); or

 18.8.3 We’ve changed the service in a way that is materially disadvantageous to you; or

-18.8.4 You have a right to cancel a linked agreement (defined as a ‘bundle’ in Ofcom’s General Conditions of Entitlement effective from 17th June 2022) because of a change that we have made to that agreement; or
+18.8.4 You have a right to cancel a linked agreement (an agreement for other services and the service in this agreement cannot be provided because you cancel that other agreement) because of a change that we have made to that agreement; or

 18.8.5 The changes set out in paragraph 18.1 (excluding 18.1.5) are materially disadvantageous to you; or